Ryo-N7/Ryo-N7.github.io/_posts/2017-10-10-thrice-part-2.md

 tags: [thrice, music, lyrics, text-analysis, tidytext, purrr, dplyr]
 ---

 In **Part 2** we will look at the lyrical content of the band, Thrice.
-By dividing the lyrics of each song into a single word per row, we can take a much closer look at the the lyrical content at various levels!
+By dividing the lyrics of each song into a single-word-per-row format, we can take a much closer look at the the lyrical content at various levels!

 Let's get started!